 Fish farming also harms ecosystems by releasing nutrients, waste, chemicals, and escaped domestic fish into oceans.

 What to do?
 Farmed salmon is cheaper and has a pale color.
-Opt instead to purchase wild caught sustainable seafood from reputable companies.
-I love and support Vital Choice Wild Seafood.
+Opt instead to purchase wild-caught sustainable seafood from reputable companies.
+I love fresh Wild Alaskan Salmon Dinner Fillets or when in a crunch Vital Choice Wild Seafood.

 So how do you prevent Breast Cancer or reverse the progression if you’ve been diagnosed?